Are Electric Scooters Making People Lazy? [You Might Not Expect This]

 Is a scooter better than walking?

-The average person can only walk at 3 to 4 mph (4.8 to 5.4 kmh), whereas the average electric scooter can go at least 15 mph / 25 kmh.
+While the average person walks at 3 to 4 mph (4.8 to 5.4 kmh), an average electric scooter can reach at least 15 mph / 25 kmh.

-But, riding an electric scooter will be significantly more effective for getting from point A to point B if time is of the essence.
-Plus, it burns almost the same amount of calories as walking!
+However, if time is crucial for reaching your destination, riding an electric scooter is significantly more efficient, and it burns almost the same amount of calories as walking!

 Are there any drawbacks to electric scooters?